Freeman, Donaldson power Braves past Mets

 The winning pitcher was Max Fried (8-3), who worked six innings and allowed two runs on eight hits and one walk.
 He struck out six and earned his first career win against the Mets.

 Three Atlanta pitchers covered the final three innings and allowed only one hit.
-Closer Luke Jackson finished the game with a scoreless ninth inning in a non-save situation.
+Closer Luke Jackson finished with a scoreless ninth inning in a non-save situation.

-New York scored in the first inning when Jeff McNeil came home on Michael Conforto's grounder to shortstop.
+New York's Jeff McNeil scored in the first inning on Michael Conforto's grounder to shortstop.
 Conforto later singled to extend his hitting streak to 10 games.

-Atlanta took a 2-1 lead on Freeman's homer in the bottom of the first, but the Mets tied the game at 2-2 with a run in the fourth on Amed Rosario's RBI double.
+Atlanta took a 2-1 lead on Freeman's homer in the bottom of the first, but the Mets tied the score at 2-2 with a run in the fourth on Amed Rosario's RBI double.

 The Braves took the lead for good with three runs in the sixth.
 Donaldson's two-run homer started the rally, and Ozzie Albies added an RBI double.

-The Braves tacked on some insurance in the eighth inning when Nick Markakis delivered a pinch-hit double off the fence that drove in a pair of runs.
+The Braves tacked on some insurance in the eighth inning when Nick Markakis delivered a pinch-hit double off the fence that drove in two runs.

 Atlanta won two of three games against its National League East rival and completed its homestand with an 8-2 record.
-The Braves begin a 10-game road trip on Friday in Washington, when newly signed pitcher Dallas Keuchel is expected to make his first start.
+The Braves begin a 10-game road trip in Washington on Friday, when newly signed pitcher Dallas Keuchel is expected to make his first start.
 New York continues its 11-game road trip in Chicago.

 --Field Level Media